Abraham Ibn Daud

 Ibn Daud's two major works are Sefer ha-Qabbalah (The Book of Tradition) and Ha-Emunah ha-Ramah.
 Both books were written around the same time (c.
 1160).
 They are closely related in the sense that they endeavor to defend rabbinic Judaism; the former with the help of history and the latter with the help of philosophy.

 His philosophical book was written in Arabic and entitled al-‘Aqîdah al-rafî‘ah (The Exalted Faith).
 The Arabic original is no longer extant.
 Towards the end of the fourteenth century, the work was translated into Hebrew twice: the first time under the title Ha-Emunah ha-Ramah by Solomon ben Lavi (c.
 1370?), possibly at the instigation of the philosopher Hasdai Crescas, and a second time under the title Ha-Emunah Nissa’ah by Samuel ibn Motot.
 This second translation is based on the first, but is less accurate (Eran 1996).
+Of this version only one copy is extant, whereas of Ha-Emunah ha-Ramah 16 manuscripts are known (some of them are not complete).

 Ibn Daud is also reported to have written a book on astronomy, the contents of which are unknown.
 The same applies to an anti-Karaite polemical work, which he mentions himself.
+Moreover, K. Szilágyi has discovered a fragment of an otherwise unknown work by Ibn Daud on Physics in Arabic.

 In the introduction to ER, Ibn Daud mentions two earlier Jewish philosophers: Saadya (often described as the first Jewish philosopher, first half of the 10th century, Baghdad) and the philosopher-poet Solomon ibn Gabirol (11th century, Spain).
 However, he dismisses their writings claiming that they are inadequate with respect to his goal, namely the study of philosophy in order to examine the principles of religion.
 This statement reflects Ibn Daud's awareness of introducing a new trend to Jewish philosophy.
 Saadya's Sefer ha-Emunot we-ha-De‘ot (Book of Opinions and Beliefs) provides a rationalistic interpretation of Judaism, but is influenced by the thought of the Muslim kalâm-theologians, which was considered outdated in Ibn Daud's day, whereas Ibn Gabirol's Meqor Hayyim (known in Latin as Fons Vitae) is a neo-Platonist work, which makes no reference at all to Jewish sources.
 Indeed, Ibn Daud's book constitutes a novelty in that it is the first attempt to systematically introduce the Aristotelianism of the Muslim philosophers Alfarabi (870–950) and Ibn Sina (980–1037) into Jewish philosophy.
 His philosophical terminology and syllogistic reasoning are derived from the works of these authors.
 His “technical” approach has led Husik to observe that “Ibn Daud leaves upon us the impression of a precise thinker, cold and analytical.
 He exhibits no grace of style, eloquence of diction or depths of enthusiasm and emotion” (Husik 2002: 198).
 This judgment of his style may be too harsh.
 Undoubtedly his book must have made some demands on it readers, but it is only fair to note that Ibn Daud attempts to liven up the monotony of his logical arguments at regular intervals by using analogies and quotes from poems.